TheoreticalEcology/s-jSDM/README.md

 # s-jSDM - Fast and accurate Joint Species Distribution Modeling

+## About the method

+The method is described in the preprint Pichler & Hartig (2020) A new method for faster and more accurate inference of species associations from novel community data, https://arxiv.org/abs/2003.05331.
+The code for producing the results in this paper is available under the subfolder publications in this repo.

+The method itself is wrapped into an R package, available under subfolder sjSDM.
+You can also use it stand-alone under Python (see instructions below).
 Note: for both the R and the python package, python >= 3.6 and pytorch must be installed (more details below).

+## Installing the R / Python package

-## R-package
+### R-package

 Install the package via